rmcantin/bayesopt/README.md

 - Mirror: <https://github.com/rmcantin/bayesopt>
 - Mirror: <http://mloss.org/software/view/453/>

-You can also get the /cutting-edge/ version from the repositories:
+You can also get the *cutting-edge* version from the repositories:

     >> hg clone https://bitbucket.org/rmcantin/bayesopt